isomerpages/moe-bendemeersec/_languages-and-humanities/Mother Tongue/Chinese Language.md

 **37th National Huichun Calligraphy Convention 2020 at Singapore Calligraphy Centre**

-The Chinese Calligraphy Society of Singapore organized the 37th National Huichun Calligraphy Convention 2020 on Sunday, 5th January 2020.
+<p style="text-align:justify">The Chinese Calligraphy Society of Singapore organized the 37th National Huichun Calligraphy Convention 2020 on Sunday, 5th January 2020.</p>

 **Objectives:**
-To provide a platform for Singaporeans (especially youths) to practise Chinese calligraphy and increase their interest in this form of art;
+<p style="text-align:justify">To provide a platform for Singaporeans (especially youths) to practise Chinese calligraphy and increase their interest in this form of art;
-To cultivate the appreciation of Chinese culture by introducing more Singaporeans to the beauty of Chinese calligraphy.
+To cultivate the appreciation of Chinese culture by introducing more Singaporeans to the beauty of Chinese calligraphy.</p>

 **Outcome:**
-Our school was represented by 2 students, Tan Wan Fei (2R4) and Tan Wan Lin (2R5) who were awarded certificates of participation.
+<p style="text-align:justify">Our school was represented by 2 students, Tan Wan Fei (2R4) and Tan Wan Lin (2R5) who were awarded certificates of participation.</p>

 ![External Competitions](/images/Departments/cl-calligraphy-02.jpg)

 **18th National Secondary School Chinese Creative Writing Competition**

-Singapore Hokkien Huay Kuan, Singapore Literary Society, Nan Chiau High School and Zaobao Comma organised the 18th National Secondary School Chinese Creative Writing Competition which was held online from 22nd June to 29th June 2020.
+<p style="text-align:justify">Singapore Hokkien Huay Kuan, Singapore Literary Society, Nan Chiau High School and Zaobao Comma organised the 18th National Secondary School Chinese Creative Writing Competition which was held online from 22nd June to 29th June 2020.</p>

 ![18th National Secondary School Chinese Creative Writing Competition](/images/Departments/cl-writing-01.jpg)

 **Objectives:**
-To promote the use of Chinese Language and enhance the interest in creative writing among Secondary School students;
+<p style="text-align:justify">To promote the use of Chinese Language and enhance the interest in creative writing among Secondary School students;
-To encourage students to be innovative and express their thoughts and feelings in a literary manner.
+To encourage students to be innovative and express their thoughts and feelings in a literary manner.</p>

 **Outcome:**
-Our school was represented by 3 students, Yang Ningting (1C2), Chen Jiale (1C3) and Dai Jiayu (3R1) who were awarded certificates of participation.
+<p style="text-align:justify">Our school was represented by 3 students, Yang Ningting (1C2), Chen Jiale (1C3) and Dai Jiayu (3R1) who were awarded certificates of participation. </p>

 ![18th National Secondary School Chinese Creative Writing Competition](/images/Departments/cl-writing-02.jpg)

 **“2020, Our story about fighting COVID-19” National Secondary School Chinese Creative Writing Competition**

-The Singapore Chinese Teachers Union and the Committee to Promote Chinese Language Learning organized the “2020, Our story about fighting COVID-19” National Secondary School Chinese Writing Competition from 20th May to 25th July 2020.
+<p style="text-align:justify">The Singapore Chinese Teachers Union and the Committee to Promote Chinese Language Learning organized the “2020, Our story about fighting COVID-19” National Secondary School Chinese Writing Competition from 20th May to 25th July 2020.</p>

 **Objectives:**
-To develop students’ proficiency of the Chinese Language and hone their writing skills;
+<p style="text-align:justify">To develop students’ proficiency of the Chinese Language and hone their writing skills;
-To expose students to various writing genres and cultivate their love for writing.
+To expose students to various writing genres and cultivate their love for writing.</p>

 **Outcome:**
-Our school was represented by 3 students, Qiao Mai (1C3), Dai Jiayu (3R1) and Li Yunfeng (3R1).
-Dai Jiayu (3R1) was awarded the Third Prize in the competition.
+<p style="text-align:justify">Our school was represented by 3 students, Qiao Mai (1C3), Dai Jiayu (3R1) and Li Yunfeng (3R1).
+Dai Jiayu (3R1) was awarded the Third Prize in the competition. </p>

 **Learning Journey cum School Immersion Programme to Xiamen (China)**